OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-02.md

 ## Mark 2:28

-So the Son of Man is Lord even of the Sabbath.”
+Therefore, the Son of Man is also Lord of the Sabbath.”